 The Summer Triangle and Coathanger

-After getting the hang of the familiar Big Dipper, expand your horizons by searching for the asterisms the Summer Triangle and Coathanger.
+After getting the hang of the familiar Plough, expand your horizons by searching for the asterisms the Summer Triangle and Coathanger.

 I hope that these tips will provide for many nights of enriching, exciting viewing of the skies above!
 Happy star hunting!